Agriculture, forestry, and fishing in Japan: Land shortage

+Impacts of climate change

 Livestock

 Livestock raising is a minor activity.
 Demand for beef rose in the 1900s, and farmers often shifted from dairy farming to production of high-quality (and high-cost) beef, such as Kobe beef.
 Throughout the 1980s, domestic beef production met over 2% of demand.
 In 1991, as a result of heavy pressure from the United States, Japan ended import quotas on potatoes as well as citrus fruit.
 Milk cows are numerous in Hokkaido, where 25% of farmers run dairies, but milk cows are also raised in Iwate, in Tōhoku, and near Tokyo and Kobe.
 Beef cattle are mostly concentrated in western Honshu, and on Kyushu.
 Hogs, the oldest domesticated animals raised for food, are found everywhere.
 Pork is the most popular meat.

-Most of the imported beef comes from Australia, since beef from the USA and Canada was banned after the first cases of BSE in those countries.
+Most of the imported beef comes from Australia, since beef from the United States and Canada was banned after the first cases of BSE in those countries.
 Those bans were lifted in 2006.

 Forestry

 Two thirds of land of Japan is forest.
 40% of the forests in Japan are planted forests, such as cedar and cypress.
-They are mainly planted after the Pacific War, in attempt to produce construction material, but after Japan had experienced rapid economic growth, they switched construction material from wood to reinforced concrete.
-Moreover, cheaper import wood became more attractive, compared to domestic wood which is produced in steep mountain and high costs of labour.
+They are mainly planted after the Pacific War, in attempt to produce construction material.
+However, after Japan had experienced rapid economic growth, they switched construction material from wood to reinforced concrete.
+Moreover, cheaper import wood became more attractive, compared to domestic wood which is produced in steep mountains and requires high labor costs.
 Nowadays, many planted forests are too dense and need thinning.

-In 2015, Japanese forestry industry produced 20.05 million m3 volume of wood and 436.3 billion yen of production, half of it is mushroom production.
+In 2015, the Japanese forestry industry produced 20.05 million m3 volume of wood and 436.3 billion yen of production, with half of it from mushroom production.
 Forestry composes 0.04% of Japan's GDP.